hyprwm/hyprland-wiki/content/configuring/core/monitors/_index.md

 hl.monitor({ output = "", mode = "preferred", position = "auto", scale = 1 })
 ```

-This will make any monitor that was not specified with an explicit rule
-automatically placed on the right of the other(s), with its preferred
+This will make any monitor that was not specified with an explicit rule be automatically placed on the right of the other(s), with its preferred resolution.
-resolution.

 ## General